RWS/Sdl-Community/index.md

 | [Your Studio](http://appstore.sdl.com/app/your-sdlstudio/300/) |  [Documentation](https://github.com/sdl/Sdl-Community/tree/master/YourStudio)|

-## Issues
+## We want your feedback

-If you find any issues or you would like to see new features please open issue [here](https://github.com/sdl/SDL-Community/issues).
+If you have any suggestions or find any issues please go [here](https://github.com/sdl/SDL-Community/issues) and let us know.